-To address these challenges, we propose a novel evaluation metric—Perception Characteristics Distance (PCD)—which quantifies the maximum distance within which a perception system can consistently produce reliable detections at a given detection threshold.
+To address these challenges, we propose a novel evaluation metric—Perception Characteristics Distance (PCD)—that quantifies the maximum distance within which a perception system can consistently produce reliable detections at a given detection threshold.
 Unlike traditional static metrics, PCD accounts for the spatial dynamics of perception by statistically estimating the mean and variance of detection confidence as a function of distance.
 This probabilistic formulation enables PCD to robustly capture performance variability over time and space, offering a more accurate and context-aware assessment of system reliability under real-world conditions.
-To enable a comprehensive comparison, we define the mean PCD (mPCD) as the average of PCD values computed over a range of detection thresholds.
+To enable a comprehensive comparison, we define the average PCD (aPCD) as the average of PCD values computed over a range of detection thresholds.

-For benchmarking, we present the SensorRainFall dataset, which—to the best of the authors’ knowledge—is the only publicly available dataset collected in a highly controlled environment designed for perception evaluation in ADS and ADAS.
-Data was collected on the Virginia Smart Roads, a facility capable of simulating diverse weather conditions.
-All other environmental factors were held constant, with only the weather (clear vs. rainy) varying between scenarios.
-The dataset includes object-level annotations across multiple sensor modalities (camera, radar, LiDAR), with ground-truth bounding boxes manually reviewed and annotated for a red sedan in each frame.
+For benchmarking, we present the SensorRainFall dataset, which, to the best of the authors’ knowledge, is the only publicly available dataset collected in a highly controlled environment specifically designed for perception evaluation in ADS and ADAS.
+Data were collected on the Virginia Smart Roads, a facility capable of simulating diverse weather conditions.
+All other environmental factors were held constant, while only the weather (clear and rainy) and illumination conditions (daylight, nighttime, and nighttime with streetlights) were varied across scenarios.
+The dataset includes both object-level and pixel-level annotations across multiple sensor modalities (camera, radar, and LiDAR).
+The dataset includes both object-level and pixel-level annotations across multiple sensor modalities (camera, radar, LiDAR).
+Each image was manually reviewed and annotated with ground-truth bounding boxes, instance segmentation masks, and precise distance measurements for two target objects: a red sedan and a dummy pedestrian.